image

 Emotional distress

 Similar to pain and suffering, emotional distress is often more difficult to calculate than medical expenses and property damage.
+However, with the right legal support for personal injury in Atlanta, an attorney can accurately assess these non-economic damages and ensure fair compensation for the emotional toll caused by an accident.

 For one, there is no way to truly know how much emotional damage an accident has caused.
 Second, the effects of emotional distress may not be immediately apparent.
 It could take days, weeks, months, or even years for the full extent of the emotional damage to manifest.